-The goal of NAIM is to develop sensitivity and knowledge of what it means to live with disabilities, and to educate communities on how they can do their part to make sure all Jews are properly included in all facets of Jewish life.
-Together we can build inclusive communities for all Jews, regardless of their challenges or special needs.
+The goal of NAIM is to develop sensitivity and knowledge of what it means to live with disabilities, and to educate communities on how they can do their part to make sure all Jews are properly included in all facets of life.
+Through the support of Yachad, we can provide your community the tools to build a more inclusive community.

 How Can I Get Involved in NAIM?

-Yachad has over 60 NAIM events in February, including Shabbatons, inclusive art classes, life hacks courses, dance and drama classes, concerts and so much more!
+Yachad has over 35 NAIM events in February, including Shabbatonim, education conferences, Purim parties, cooking classes, torah study and so much more!
 Find an event in your region here.

 Yachad presents “Megillat Esther: An Innovative Inclusive Megillah Experience.”
 Complete with fun and enjoyable graphics, this presentation supplements the megillah reading and will engage ALL members of your congregation in your inclusive Purim celebration.
 Over 750 synagogues in 6 continents have used this PowerPoint.
 Order yours today!